 Online donation pages provide a convenient and secure way for supporters to make donations at any time, from anywhere in the world.
 This is particularly important for donors who may live in a different location or time zone than the nonprofit they wish to support.

 Many online donation pages are optimized for mobile devices, which is important given the increasing number of people who access the internet via smartphones and tablets.
 In fact, 28% of online gifts in 2022 were made on a mobile device.
 Having a donation page that is mobile-friendly will ensure that your donors are able to give at their convenience using their preferred device.

 Online donation pages are often a cost-effective way for nonprofits to fundraise, as they eliminate many of the expenses associated with traditional fundraising methods such as printing and mailing donation forms, manual donor data entry, and offline receipting practices.

 Online donation pages can also help you build stronger relationships with donors by providing opportunities for personalized messaging, donor recognition, and ongoing communication.

 By fostering strong relationships with donors, you can get recurring donations, increase the likelihood of repeat donations and build a loyal base of supporters who are committed to your mission and goals.

 In addition to the above, lack of online donation forms could also mean that your organization is not reaching an entire generation of donors.
 Millennials and Gen Z donors have grown up with technology and are highly accustomed to conducting transactions online.
 As a result, they are more likely to give online than through traditional methods such as check or cash.

-3 Key Elements of a Nonprofit’s Donation Page
+What are the Key Elements of a Donation Page?

 So, since you can’t count on visitors seeing your mission statement, it’s a good idea to add it to your donation page to remind supporters of the impact you make or will be making with the help of their contributions.